FAQ - Burnett et al. v. National Association of Realtors®, et al.

 (4) that you may have paid a commission to the buyer’s broker.

-If you are still not sure whether you are included, you may contact the Settlement Administrator or the lawyers in this case.
+If you are still not sure whether you are included, you may contact the Notice Administrator or the lawyers in this case.

 The Court decided that the following law firms are qualified to represent you and all Class Members: